For several decades until recently, since a study in the late 1920s, many believed coffee to cause dehydration even when consumed in small amounts.

-Now that we mentioned caffeine, of course, I think it’s high time we dove more into the main subject of this post, which is coffee’s association with dehydration.
+Now that we've mentioned caffeine, of course, I think it’s high time we dove more into the main subject of this post, which is coffee’s association with dehydration.

-Caffeine is, amongst other things, a diuretic.
-This means that it sends more blood to your kidneys making them release more water from your body after consumption.
+Caffeine is, among other things, a diuretic.
+This means that it sends more blood to your kidneys, making them release more water from your body after consumption.

 Remember that one study we spoke of earlier?

-That’s exactly where the researchers founded their conclusion on.
+That’s exactly where the researchers based their conclusion.

-What they didn’t consider, however, even in their small participant population, is that the net fluid loss, after coffee’s consumption wasn’t negative overall.
+What they didn’t consider, however, even in their small participant population, was that the net fluid loss after coffee’s consumption wasn’t negative overall.